 ," which appeared on several Joplin compilation albums after she died in 1970.

-Elvis took a different approach to the song, acting disappointed with his lover and repeating the lyrics, "Well, they said you was high-classed, but that was just a lie" six times.
-In Big Mama Thornton's original, she sings the line twice as "You told me you was high class, but I can see through that." (thanks, Jeff - Boston, MA)
+Elvis used the same lyrics, which differed from the Big Mama Thornton original.
+In this approach to the song, Elvis is acting disappointed with his lover and repeating the lyrics, "Well, they said you was high-classed, but that was just a lie" six times.
+In Thornton's original, she sings the line twice as "You told me you was high class, but I can see through that."

 This was one of the first big hits for the songwriting team of Jerry Leiber and Mike Stoller, who were teenagers when they wrote it.
-Based on the success of this song, Leiber and Stoller were hired to write many more songs for Elvis, as well as the score for his movie Jailhouse Rock.
+Based on the success of "Hound Dog," Leiber and Stoller were hired to write many more songs for Elvis, as well as the score for his movie Jailhouse Rock

 In a 2001 talk with Rock's Backpages